 All the hustle and bustle and pressure of the city seems to stop at Leh airport, and the villages seem to be on the edge of modern life, as if at the end of the world.

-It is the remoteness, the poetic yet majestic beauty of the snow-capped mountains, frozen rivers and the generosity and hospitality of the people that make Ladakh so special and magical.
+It is the remoteness, the poetic yet majestic beauty of the snow-capped mountains, the frozen rivers and the generosity and hospitality of the people that make Ladakh so special and magical.

 The snowfall on the pass makes the villages completely isolated.

 “Now that this land at the end of the world is becoming more accessible, what impact will increased tourism and climate change have on Ladakh?
 And what should Ladakhis do about it?”
-That question kept ringing in the young Stanzin’s mind.
+That question kept echoing in the young Stanzin’s mind.

-The Ladakh people, as well as the Mong, Dao, Thai, Lo Lo... people in the high mountains of Vietnam, are constantly struggling between developing the local economy and preserving the national cultural identity, the most rustic and pristine beauty.
+The Ladakh people, as well as the Mong, Dao, Thai, Lo Lo... in the high mountains of Vietnam, are constantly struggling between developing the local economy and preserving the national cultural identity, the most rustic and pristine beauty.

 Along with that is a huge concern about climate change that is sweeping away the natural landscape, causing rivers that seemed to flow forever to disappear.